 Adderall and Personality

-Adderall may cause great mood swings to the point that a person can seem to have an altered personality or that present like they have bipolar disorder.
+Adderall may cause great mood swings, to the point that a person can seem to have an altered personality or presents like they have bipolar disorder.
 Additionally, other research puts forward that a link exists between Adderall and schizophrenia.
 Others suggest that Adderall increases hostility.
 Moreover, obsessive-compulsive and related disorders have been seen as amphetamine-induced.

 Adderall and Depression

 Many wonder about how Adderall is linked to depression.
-Some may think that Adderall is prescribed when the person should really be treated for an underlying depressive disorder ,or that the use of Adderall in cases of depression should be treated differently than it is currently handled.
+Some believe that Adderall is prescribed when the person should really be treated for an underlying depressive disorder ,or that the use of Adderall in cases of depression should be treated differently than it is currently handled.
 However, others suggest that depression may be a long-term effect of Adderall use.
 Indeed, the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) includes depression in its list of amphetamine-related psychiatric disorders by listing “amphetamine-induced depressive disorder.”

 Adderall Effects on the Body